ndsev/zserio-sqlite3/README.md

 # zserio-sqlite3

-SQLite3 amalgamation used by Zserio
+Official SQLite3 amalgamation with customized CMakeLists.txt designed to be used by Zserio.

+The sources are downloaded from https://www.sqlite.org/download.html.